Stylized Grass Shader

 If you’re using a weather system like Enviro, you can assign the Wind Zone object is has created.
 Should it be necessary, you can also use the static

-StylizedGrass.StylizedGrassRenderer.SetWindZone() to assign a specific Wind Zone reference.
+StylizedGrass.StylizedGrassRenderer.SetWindZone() function to assign a specific Wind Zone reference.

 It is recommend to now set the wind to its maximum strength (or activate a storm-like weather profile), then fine tune the wind strength on all grass materials to look right for this situation.
 This is to ensure that you know how the grass will behave under extreme circumstances.